Concessionary admission prices are at the bottom, read on for some essential information below....

 Please help us to help you!
 If you have any further questions or concerns, please drop us an email or speak with our admissions staff when you arrive.
 Bear in mind that everyone's situation is different and we can only offer the best advice if we are made aware of your situation.

 Rates apply to both the disabled person and an accompanying registered carer

 (Some form of proof / ID will be required - Carer ID, Disability living allowance letter, Blue badge, PIP payment documentation)

 Adult £9.50, Senior £8.50, Child £7.50 (cannot be used in conjunction with other discounts)

 EXCEPT, for manual wheelchair users and required helper:- Due to the difficulty of access for manual wheelchairs on the steep slopes, a little more discount is available - Admission is half price (50%) of the current full gate prices.
 The reduced rates are: Adult £6.95/Senior £6.45/Child £5.75 - Applies to both the wheelchair user and one helper pushing.

-IMPORTANT: we are a cashless business and only take card payments on-site.
-You will need to reserve spaces in advance online - full details and a link to our booking site - BOOK HERE
+IMPORTANT: Prebooking discounts do not apply as these rates are already discounted, however, we STRONGLY advise that you still reserve your arrival time spaces.
+Note we are a cashless business and only take card payments on-site.
+Full details and a link to our booking site - BOOK HERE